Carpal Tunnel Syndrome Disorder

 - Swelling of the flexor tendons

 Symptoms usually occur along the nerve path and may cause the hand to “fall asleep.”
 Symptoms are often times felt during the night, but may be noticed during the day as well, while performing normal activities.
 In most cases, symptoms begin gradually and may come and go.
-In severe cases, permanent damage may occur, causing loss of sensation and strength in the hand and wrist.
+However, in severe cases, permanent damage may occur, causing loss of sensation and strength in the hand and wrist.

 Some symptoms include: